-You can control what parts of the stream records are sent to the topic, using the WITH KEY/VALUE clauses.
-The WITH VALUE clause specifies which columns of the stream are included in the body of the topic message and their order.
+You can control what parts of the records are sent to the topic, using the WITH KEY/VALUE clauses.
+The WITH VALUE clause specifies which columns of the object are included in the body of the topic message and their order.
 The WITH KEY clause lets you specify one or more columns as a key for the message.
 Columns can appear in either the message body or the key, in both, or in neither, as needed.
 In all cases, the lists of columns are enclosed in parentheses and separated by commas.

 So, for example, the following stream declaration associates the stream events with the topic eventLogs and selects two columns for the body of the topic message and one column as the key: